Medieval Times Dinner & Tournament in Schaumburg, IL

 Of course, Medieval Times is not only about queens, knights and trusty steeds.
 It’s also about hearty eating.

-Medieval Times is a signature Chicago Northwest experience not to be missed and numbers among the great things to do in Chicago’s suburbs.
+Medieval Times is a signature Chicago Northwest experience not to be missed!
 Make your reservations, and get ready for a knight to remember.